We recognised the UK climate emergency at a County Council meeting on 23 May 2019.

-KCC will by May 2020, set an accelerated target with associated action plan for its own estate and activities including those of its traded companies using appropriate methodologies.
+In September 2020, we will set an accelerated target with associated action plan for its own estate and activities including those of its traded companies using appropriate methodologies.
 KCC will in addition deliver a Kent and Medway Climate Change Risk and Impact Report and develop and facilitate adoption of a subsequent Kent and Medway Climate Change Adaptation Implementation Plan by the end of March 2020.Kent County Council

 You can read about the causes and impacts of climate change at GOV.UK.

 We have already made significant progress in reducing greenhouse gas emissions from our own estate and activities.

 Between 2010 and 2019 we have reduced our greenhouse gas emissions by 45%.
 This includes reducing emissions from:

 - buildings we own by 33%

 We have also funded 100 energy saving projects, and completed 50 renewable energy projects in schools and our buildings.

 Our projects include:

 - wind turbines.